Household Hazardous Waste

 Alternatives to Disposal

-The City of Montrose recommends that residents try alternatives to disposing household hazardous waste.
+The city of Montrose recommends that residents try alternatives to disposing of household hazardous waste.

-- Buy only what you need – reducing the amount of hazardous materials you purchase will reduce the amount left over from a project.
+- Buy only what you need – Reducing the quantity of hazardous materials you purchase will reduce the amount that is left over from a project.
 For example, try getting a smaller bottle of pesticides for your front yard garden in order to reduce the waste.